Undergraduate | LTU-POL1SNS-2023

 About this subject

-- • Evolution of International Relations and the modern states system.
+- International Relations and the Modern States System

-This first-year subject is designed to introduce you to the main actors, concepts, institutions and debates of contemporary international relations.
-It will give you the basic tool-kit to develop your knowledge and understanding of the central security challenges we face in contemporary international relations.
-Our aim is to give you the theoretical understanding, the skills and the inclination to dig beyond superficial media representations and develop a deeper and more nuanced understanding of of these issues.
-In POL1SNS we explore the historical context of international relations and the conceptual building blocks that underpin the international system, including key ideas like sovereignty and the nation-state.
-We examine both contemporary security issues and new challenges associated with human and environmental security.
-Through our journey in POL1SNS, students will develop a deep appreciation of how we live in an interconnected world, being able to recognize the global context of political issues, and act across cultures and boundaries in international relations.
+This Level 1 subject is designed to introduce you to the main actors, concepts, institutions and debates of contemporary international relations.
+Specifically, it will give you the foundational tool-kit to develop your knowledge and understanding of the central security challenges we face in contemporary international relations.
+Our aim is to give you the theoretical understanding, skills and inclination to dig beyond superficial media representations and develop a deeper and more nuanced understanding of security issues.
+You will first explore the historical context of international relations and the conceptual building blocks that underpin the international system, including key ideas like sovereignty and the nation-state.
+We then examine both traditional security issues associated with inter-state conflict and new challenges associated with human and environmental security.
+You'll develop a deep appreciation of how we live in an interconnected world, being able to recognize the global context of political issues, and act across cultures and boundaries in international relations.
+Please note: This is a Level 1 subject that includes live sessions either on-campus or online with the expectation of student attendance and participation.

 - Research essay (2,000 words) (50%)